oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_usage_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>forecast start time.
-Will default to UTC-1 if not specified</div>
+                                            <div>The forecast start time.
+Defaults to UTC-1 if not specified.</div>
                                                         </td>
             </tr>